Frequently Asked Questions about Proserum® Natural Whey Protein Products

 Q: How does our whey compare to others on the market?

-- The milk is derived from cows that are grass-fed and graze year-round on natural pastures.
-It is GMO-free, hormone-treatment-free, pesticide and chemical-free and undergoes minimal processing.
+- The milk is derived from cows that are grass-fed and graze year-round on natural pastures— not grain-fed, as with many protein supplements.

-A: ImmunoPro and Vital Whey are all made with Proserum, the finest natural whey protein available.
+A: ImmunoPro® and Vital Whey® are both made with Proserum®, the finest natural whey protein available.
 The key differences between these products are the suggested serving size and the addition of flavoring to Vital Whey.

-Vital Whey Natural Cocoa and Natural Vanilla use stevia, an all-natural non-caloric sweetener and natural vanilla or cocoa depending on the flavor.
+Vital Whey Natural Cocoa and Natural Vanilla also use monk fruit extract, an all-natural non-caloric sweetener and natural vanilla or cocoa, depending on the flavor.
 They also contain gum acacia, a natural plant extract used to add texture.

 Q: Is the Well Wisdom whey a raw product?

-A. Per the FDA, all powdered dairy products in commerce are legally required to undergo pasteurization in order to be sold.
-The Proserum in our products is minimally processed using a single pasteurization and is dried using ambient air temperature.
-However, because we use the highest quality milk from grass-fed year-round cows and minimal heat, our Proserum is able to best maintain the full range of biologically active protein components in their native forms.
+A: Per the FDA, all powdered dairy products are legally required to undergo pasteurization in order to be sold.
+The Proserum® in our products is minimally processed using a single pasteurization and is dried using ambient air temperature.
+However, because we use the highest quality milk and minimal heat, our Proserum® is able to maintain the full range of biologically active protein components in their native forms.

 Q: Is Proserum a whey protein concentrate or isolate?

-A. Our Proserum native whey is classified as a natural whey protein concentrate meaning that it has a protein value of approximately 80%.
-We do not use the additional processing steps necessary to change our whey to an isolate which have an artificially increased protein content of 90% or higher.
-This additional processing denatures the fragile protein components that have made Proserum the standard when looking for high quality non-denatured whey protein powder.
+A. Our Proserum® native whey is classified as a natural whey protein concentrate, meaning that it has a protein value of approximately 80%.
+We do not use the additional processing steps necessary to change our whey to an isolate which has an artificially increased protein content of 90% or higher.
+This additional processing denatures the fragile protein components that have set Proserum® apart from other whey products.

 Q: Is our whey organic?

-A: While not certified organic, Proserum has all the advantages of natural pastures.
-The milk for Proserum is derived from cows that are grass-fed and graze year-round on natural pastures.
-It is GMO-free, hormone-treatment-free, pesticide and chemical-free and undergoes minimal processing.
+A: While not certified organic, Proserum® has all the advantages of natural pastures.
+The milk for Proserum® is derived from cows that are grass-fed and graze year-round on natural pastures.
+It is GMO-free, hormone-treatment-free, pesticide and chemical-free.